juanfrans-courses/api_python_workshop/Readme.md

 # Querying APIs with Python
-*A workshop for the Art of Data Visualization conference at Columbia University, April 7th 2016.
+*A workshop for the Art of Data Visualization conference at Columbia University, 2016 and 2017.
 A project by Juan Francisco Saldarriaga (jfs2118@columbia.edu).*

 ### 1. Brief introduction to Python and APIs
 * Intro to APIs